gilesknap/k3s-minecraft/ha-cluster.md

 is a great explanation [here](https://discuss.kubernetes.io/t/high-availability-host-numbers/13143)

-Choose a secret and replace CHANGE_ME in the following commands.
+In the following, replace CHANGE_ME with a chosen secret and FIRST_MASTER_NODE with the name or IP of the first machine.

 ## First Master Node
 This command will initialise your first master as a multi master cluster.